Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Cosmological Parameter Ranges Resulting from the Cosmographic Fits

-In the cosmographic analysis of the Union2.1 SNe which we present here, it remains interesting to estimate how a tight a constraint we can reasonably place upon $j_{0}$ (and thus $\Lambda$), despite these limitations.
-First, the statistical justification of a particular fitting function can be put on a quantitative footing by considering the ``$F$-test of additional terms'' for each case.
-We follow \citet{CattVisserDfParamDfFits,CattVisserYvsZconverge, CattVisserCosmographSNeFits}, being careful here about the difference between the highest order $n$ of the fitting polynomial (e.g., $O[z^{n}]$), versus the number of fit parameters, $N = (n+1)$.
-The improvement in going from a fit (to the 580 SNe data points) using $N$ parameters -- with chi-square value ``$\chi ^{2} _{N}$'', calculated via Equation~\ref{LstSqrsEqn} -- to one with $(N+1)$ parameters (and chi-square $\chi ^{2} _{N+1}$), is quantified by computing the statistic:
+Within the limitations discussed above, it remains interesting to estimate just how tight a constraint we can reasonably place upon $j_{0}$ (and thus $\Lambda$), with this data.
+Following \citet{CattVisserDfParamDfFits, CattVisserYvsZconverge,CattVisserCosmographSNeFits}, the statistical justification of a particular fitting function can be put on a quantitative footing by considering the ``$F$-test of additional terms'' for each case.
+The improvement in going from a fit (to the 580 SNe data points) using $N$ fitting parameters -- with chi-square value ``$\chi ^{2} _{N}$,'' calculated via Equation~\ref{LstSqrsEqn} -- to one with $(N+1)$ parameters (and chi-square $\chi ^{2} _{N+1}$), is quantified by computing the statistic:

 Since this statistic follows an $F$-distribution with $\nu _{1} = 1$ and $\nu _{2} = [580 - (N+1)]$, we define the ``$F$-test probability of improvement'' (in going from $N$ to $(N+1)$ fitting terms), as: